-Finding Balance in a World of Uncertainty: A 20-Something's Reflections on Creating Change and Living Freely
+Finding Balance in a World of Uncertainty: Reflections on Creating Change and Living Freely

-I find myself struggling to carry on with my “normal life,” just acting as if the world isn’t in complete shambles.
+I find myself struggling to carry on with my “normal life,” acting as if the world isn’t in complete shambles, with respect to the atrocities in Palestine, Lebanon, Congo, and Sudan.
+Not to even mention the atrocious state of AmeriKKKa - marginalized communities are being targeted and surveilled now more than ever.

-There is a whole population of Palestinian, Congolese, Sudanese, and Lebanese people who need our help—who deserve to be free.
-We’re supposed to learn from history, but history is currently repeating itself with no change.
-It feels like we’re really pushing, but what do we need to do in order for it to stop?
+There is a whole population of Palestinian, Congolese, Sudanese, and Lebanese people who need our help—who deserve to be free and yet they are continuing to reap the negative consequences of colonialism.
+We’re supposed to learn from history, but history is currently repeating itself with no second thought.
+How do we make it stop?

-Not to sound morbid, but when so many things are plummeting, how can we even possibly think the future is bright?
+Not to sound morbid, but when so many things are plummeting at once, how can we even possibly think the future is bright?
 It’s not supposed to sound so dark, but I mean, how else is it supposed to sound?

-When it comes to media consumption, we should continue to question what we come across and take the time to think before forming opinions, especially since media is far more present in our lives than it ever has been before.
-This is a big reason why critical thinking in schools is so important.
-But I digress.
-Everything exists on a spectrum, and we should continue to question what is presented.
+When it comes to media consumption, we should continue to question what we come across and take the time to think before forming opinions, especially since media is more present in our lives than ever.

 There’s no doubt that media consumption is overwhelming.
-I think that while it’s important to educate oneself and stay up to date with current events, is there still room for our own self-care?
-This is where the inner conflict lies for me, at least.
+While it’s important to educate oneself and stay up to date with current events, I find myself wondering: is there still room for our own self-care?
+This is where my inner conflict lies.

 Conclusion

-I didn’t want to end this on a morbid note, nor did I want to overwhelm anyone with the current state of the world.
+I don’t want to end this on a morbid note, nor do I want to overwhelm anyone with the current state of the world.
 I don’t condemn anyone who is engaging in their well-deserved self-care because, let’s be honest, we all deserve self-care, and we all deserve to feel as if the world will be at peace.

 xoxo,